nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3 id="gs1-composite-code">GS1 Composite Code</h3>
           <span>Composite Code</span>
-          <p><a href="https://www.dynamsoft.com/Barcode-Types/GS1-Composite-Code.aspx">GS1 Composite codes</a> are a combination of a GS1 system linear symbol and a 2D composite component.
+          <p><a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/GS1-Composite-Code.aspx">GS1 Composite codes</a> are a combination of a GS1 system linear symbol and a 2D composite component.
 The linear component is printed below the 2D composite component.
 These two components are separated by a separator pattern. <strong>The GS1 Composite codes, such as GS1 DataBar barcodes, are most often used for labeling fresh foods.</strong> The information often enclosed can be the expiry date or batch number of an item.  </p>
         </div>
       </div>
     </li>